SwirlyStone5877/AromaPy/README.md

 - [ ] More brainstorming
 - [ ] hell
 - [ ] Debugging
-- [ ] Figure out how to compile python code to exe file
 - [ ] Compile
 - [ ] Get some test users
 - [ ] Release